WarperSan/BossPack/README.md

 | 3  | 500k | 2.25 | 3 | 6 |
 | 4  | 1M | 2.625 | 4 | 6 |
 | 5  | 5M | 3 | 5 | 3 |

-Idea behind it:
-Pretty slow but dangerous if you can't farm enough lives.
-Is the T5 possible?
-Idk

 Credit:
 [Art](https://www.reddit.com/r/btd6/comments/bf7evw/new_bloon_vampire/)